Everything You Need to Know About Smart Scales

 Once it measures your weight, a smart scale uses WiFi or Bluetooth to transmit data to your smartphone.
 Every time you step on the scale, your phone stores the information that’s gathered.

-Most connected scales have an associated app to store this data.
-Depending on the model, the scale may also measure your body fat percentage, muscle mass, bone mass, heart rate and more.
+Most connected scales have an associated fitness app to store this data.
+Depending on the model, the scale may measure other fitness data, such as your body fat percentage, muscle mass, bone mass, heart rate and more.

 Are Smart Scales Accurate?